lancefoxcia/FoxDefenseContracts/README.md

 If there's any suggestions.
 Best to use the feature requests tab in github here and I'll check it sometime.

-Current update is 2.2 - Legacy Hardware Updates
+Current update is 2.2.1 - Update 2.2.1 Wrenches, Hammers, and Swaps